Swimming Pool Plumbing Repair Done Right

 Expert Swimming Pool Pipe Repair and More

-While swimming pools are composed of several systems (electrical, structural), it’s no surprise that the plumbing portion is by far the most extensive component.
+While swimming pools are composed of several systems (electrical, and structural), it’s no surprise that the plumbing portion is by far the most extensive component.
 After all, we are talking about a reservoir capable of holding several thousand gallons of water.
-The average residential pool is made up of numerous drains, valves, seals, couplings, fittings and of course a good amount of PVC, galvanized and/or copper pipe.
+The average residential pool is made up of numerous drains, valves, seals, couplings, fittings and of course, a good amount of PVC galvanized and/or copper pipe.

 Pool Plumbing Parts

 Sure, you know what a pipe is.
 But those only make up some of your pool’s plumbing system.
 Chances are you’ve heard of most of the following terms but aren’t familiar with the definitions.
 If so, consider this a handy primer: